MADHULIKAGANGARAJULA/Predicting_body_fat/README.md

 # Predicting_body_fat
 The goal of the "Predicting body fat" project is to calculate body fat percentages using a variety of body measures.
+In order to estimate body fat percentage, machine learning models are applied after exploratory data analysis (EDA) has been used to identify the correlations between variables.
+It seeks to shed light on whether body measurements are reliable indicators of body fat and how well these algorithms can calculate body fat percentage from the information at hand.